 The general election 2017 comes at a crucial time.
 We cannot stand by.
 We all have a role in shaping a better world and we must work with politicians to be and do the best they can.

 As Catholics, we are called to love our neighbours and stand up for the common good.
-Here are seven ideas to inspire you to put your faith into action.
+Here are six ideas to inspire you to put your faith into action.

 Your MP represents your voice in parliament.
 So on Thursday 8 June, go and vote at your local polling station.
-If you haven't already, you’ll need to register to vote by Monday 22 May.
+Find your polling station using this form provided by Democracy Club

 Sign up to the Speak Up week of action from 1-9 July.
 This is your chance to make sure the concerns of the world’s poorest people are on your MP’s agenda, just a few weeks after they have been elected.